 Datometry solutions such as Hyper-Q and qShift may require the execution of SQL batch files against Azure Synapse Analytics by the database administrator.
-A commonly used and often readily available client application to execute these batch files is the command line tool sqlcmd
+A commonly used and often readily available client application to execute these batch files is the command line tool sqlcmd, which is part of the Microsoft Tools for SQL Server.
+To process batch files with multiple DDL statements successfully, such as installing and upgrading Hyper-Q standard UDFs or applying qShift-generated output, sqlcmd requires a dedicated separator between statements.
+There are two ways to achieve this:

 - Insert the word

-on a separate line between every two statements in the batch file. - Leverage a different word as a separator, which already exists in the batch file and is placed on a separate line between statements.
+GOon a separate line between every two statements in the batch file. - Leverage a different word as a separator, which already exists in the batch file and is placed on a separate line between statements.

-Option 1 can easily be used with qShift output by requesting from your Datometry representative that the qShift output be suffixed with GO
+Option 1 can easily be used with qShift output by requesting from your Datometry representative that the qShift output be suffixed with GO when generated for you.

 Option 2 can be used out of the box with installing or upgrading Hyper-Q standard UDFs.
-The source files are formatted with a ;
+The source files are formatted with a ; (semicolon) on a separate line between statements.
+Using the command line argument -c ';' with sqlcmd instructs it to treat the semicolon as batch separator.

 Comments